katesalazar/minia/README.md

 A natural literal is decimal (i.e. base-ten).

-The primitive type, if any, of a natural literal; is implementation detail.
+The machine type, if any, of a natural literal; is implementation detail.

 A natural literal consists of either: